The speediest man on all 32 NFL teams

 WR Jakeem Grant

 At 5-foot-6, Grant is a miniature lightning bolt on the field.
-Miami's 2016 draft pick, he wasn't invited to the NFL combine, but his pro-day 40 time of 4.38 ranked at the top among last year's rookies.
+Miami's 2016 sixth-round draft pick, he wasn't invited to the NFL combine, but his pro-day 40 time of 4.38 ranked at the top among last year's rookies.
 He made several plays in the return game for the Dolphins last season but needs to improve ball security if he wants a bigger role. -- James Walker

 New England Patriots